CopernicaMarketingSoftware/AMQP-CPP/README.md

 documented.

 All operations that you can perform on a channel are non-blocking.
-This means that it is not possible for a method (like Channel::declareExchange()) to immediately return 'true' or 'false'.
-Instead, almost every method of the Channel class returns an instance of the 'Deferred' class.
-This 'Deferred' object can be used to install handlers that will be called in case of success or failure.
+This means that it is not possible for a method (like `Channel::declareExchange()`) to immediately return `true` or `false`.
+Instead, almost every method of the `Channel` class returns an instance of the `Deferred` class.
+This `Deferred` object can be used to install handlers that will be called in case of success or failure.

-For example, if you call the channel.declareExchange() method, the AMQP-CPP library will send a message to the RabbitMQ message broker to ask it to declare the queue.
-However, because all operations in the library are asynchronous, the declareExchange() method can not return 'true' or 'false' to inform you whether the operation was successful or not.
-Only after a while, after the instruction has reached the RabbitMQ server, and the confirmation from the server has been sent back to the client, the library can report the result of the declareExchange() call.
+For example, if you call the `channel.declareExchange()` method, the AMQP-CPP library will send a message to the RabbitMQ message broker to ask it to declare the queue.
+However, because all operations in the library are asynchronous, the `declareExchange()` method can not return `true` or `false` to inform you whether the operation was successful or not.
+Only after a while, after the instruction has reached the RabbitMQ server, and the confirmation from the server has been sent back to the client, the library can report the result of the `declareExchange()` call.

-To prevent any blocking calls, the channel.declareExchange() method returns a 'Deferred' result object, on which you can set callback functions that will be called when the operation succeeds or fails.
+To prevent any blocking calls, the `channel.declareExchange()` method returns a `Deferred` result object, on which you can set callback functions that will be called when the operation succeeds or fails.

 ````c++